andela-egichuri/checkpoint3/README.md

 The API endpoints are documented [here](http://mybl-app.herokuapp.com/api/docs/#!/api)

 ## Authentication
+A user can only view bucketlists and bucketlist items they've created.
-This can be achieved through either Token or session authentication
+An exception for this is the admi, who can view all items This can be achieved through either Token or session authentication

 For token authentication a POST to `api/token-auth/` returns a token.
 The token